JoshuaGrams/tiny-qbn/README.md

 Tutorials and Examples
 ----------------------

+There is a [quick-reference](doc/quick-reference.md) which gives a brief overview of the current features.

-I have a three-part tutorial creating a simple [setting](https://joshuagrams.github.io/tiny-qbn/doc/Localvore.html) where you can drive around to different locations and see what local seasonal food is available.
+I have a three-part walkhrough creating a simple [setting](https://joshuagrams.github.io/tiny-qbn/doc/Localvore.html) where you can drive around to different locations and see what local seasonal food is available.
 This shows how to create basic cards and requirements.

-There is also a short tutorial on creating cards with "covers" in a single passage instead of using two separate passages.
+There are also a couple other walkthroughs demonstrating other features.

 The text versions are in this repository, along with the resulting code (both in the text-based Twee format and HTML versions which